cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-05_16-19-26_building-the-node-from-source-en.md

    `git checkout tags/1.10.0`
 5. Build the source code using Cabal by running the following command:\
    `build all` \
    Please note that building the node may take some time, possibly several hours.
-If you prefer you can also [build the source code using stack] (https://github.com/input-output-hk/cardano-tutorials/blob/brunjlar/node-setup/node-setup/build.md).
 6. Run the following command to initialize the node:\
    `./scripts/shelley-testnet-live.sh`